mtkresearch/BreezeApp/BreezeApp_v2/docs/reference/refactoring_plan.md

     subgraph "breeze-app-router (Service App)"
         ROUTER_COMPONENTS["- AIRouterService<br/>- AI Engines<br/>- Runtime Settings"]
     end

+    subgraph "breeze-app-router-client (Reference Implementation)"
+        CLIENT_COMPONENTS["- MainViewModel<br/>- Integration Examples<br/>- Testing Tools"]
+    end

     UI_COMPONENTS -- "depends on" --> CONTRACTS;
     ROUTER_COMPONENTS -- "depends on" --> CONTRACTS;
+    CLIENT_COMPONENTS -- "depends on" --> CONTRACTS;
+    CLIENT_COMPONENTS -- "connects to" --> ROUTER_COMPONENTS;
 ```

 #### **Architectural Layers**

 The application is divided into distinct layers, each with a clear responsibility.
 Communication flows from the UI down to the native layer and back.

-**Presentation Layer (`breeze-app-ui`)**: Contains UI elements (Activities/Fragments) and ViewModels.
+**Presentation Layer (`breeze-app-ui` & `breeze-app-router-client`)**: Contains UI elements (Activities/Fragments) and ViewModels.
 It is responsible for displaying data and handling user interaction.
 It knows nothing about how data is fetched, only that it gets it from a Use Case.
 **Domain Layer (`breeze-app-ui` & `shared-contracts`)**: Contains the business logic (Use Cases) and the core domain models (e.g., `AIRequest`, `AIResponse`).
 It defines the `Repository` interfaces that the presentation layer uses.
 **Data Layer (`breeze-app-ui` & `breeze-app-router`)**: Contains the `Repository` implementations.
 Its job is to fetch data from one or more sources (the AI Router Service, a local database, etc.) and deliver it to the Domain layer. `AIRouterRepositoryImpl` in the UI app will handle the IPC communication.
 **AI Engine Layer (`breeze-app-router`)**: The `AIRouterService` lives here.
 It orchestrates calls to various AI engines (LLM, VLM, ASR, etc.) based on the incoming requests from the Data Layer.